Bernoulli actions of type III$_0$ with prescribed associated flow: Poisson flows and infinite divisibility: proof of Theorem

+Note that tail boundary $G$-actions can be associated in a similar way to any family $(\mu_n)_{n \in \N}$ of Borel probability measures on a locally compact second countable abelian group $G$.

 We prove in this section two results on tail boundary flows that are of independent interest.
 First recall for future reference the following well known and easy result.
 For completeness, we include the short proof.
 The Hellinger distance $H$ was defined in \eqref{eq.hellinger}.
+We also make use of the \emph{total variation distance} between probability measures $\mu,\nu$ on a standard Borel space $X$: